Most scrapers fail before a single header gets read.

 Header injection.
 We set the full browser header bundle: User-Agent, Sec-Ch-Ua, Sec-Ch-Ua-Platform, Sec-Fetch-Site, Sec-Fetch-Mode, Sec-Fetch-Dest, Accept, Accept-Language, and Accept-Encoding.
 Order matters.
 Real browsers emit these in a specific sequence, and detection libraries check for it.

 Auto-decompression.
-When unblocker is on, we set Accept-Encoding to gzip, deflate, br and let libcurl unwrap the body.
+When unblocker is on, we set Accept-Encoding to gzip, deflate, br and the transport unwraps the body.
 You get a decoded string back (or a Buffer if you pass returnBuffer: true).
 No manual brotli handling, no headers-vs-body mismatches when a site picks deflate over gzip.

 Why Version Pinning Matters

-TLS fingerprints are version-locked.
-A browser's cipher order this month isn't last month's, and a site that fingerprints carefully will notice the drift. curl-impersonate ships profiles for specific browser builds, and we pin our real browser binary to whatever build curl-impersonate currently targets.
-Headers, navigator objects, and TLS all report the same version.
+Connection signatures are version-locked.
+A browser's wire-level details this month aren't last month's, and a site that fingerprints carefully will notice the drift.
+We pin the moving pieces together so headers, navigator objects, and the connection signature all report the same browser version.

 If that sounds fiddly, it is.
-We got bitten by a mismatch during the March monorepo migration when the browser auto-updated and the headers drifted out of sync with curl-impersonate.
-The fix was two commits: pin the browser binary, and never trust the package manager to keep them aligned for you.
+We got bitten by a mismatch during the March monorepo migration when one piece auto-updated and the rest drifted out of sync.
+The fix was two commits: pin the moving piece, and never trust the package manager to keep things aligned for you.

 Impact

 On internal tests against heavily fingerprinted targets (finance, travel, protected e-commerce), the difference between unblocker: false and unblocker: true is the difference between a challenge page and a 200.
 Plain curl hitting managed Cloudflare lands on a 403 the first time out.
-The same URL with unblocker: true gets through because the TLS hello looks like a real browser handshake.
+The same URL with unblocker: true gets through because the connection looks like a browser session at the wire level.

 For Power Users